 The general pop up approach is to put a store where your customers are, such as in a shopping center, on a high street or in a transport hub.
 Some brands, however, use a pop-up shop’s marketing potential to bring customers to them.

-Busch recently hosted a pop-up bar deep in a U.S. national forest.
+In 2019, Busch hosted a pop-up bar deep in a U.S. national forest.
 The company created a scavenger hunt experience around it by dropping hints on Twitter as to where the location might be.

 Customers who turned up could enjoy free beer and gifts, as well as the chance to win free beer for life.
 It was a fun example of how pop-ups can be used to offer new experiences to customers while getting them talking about your brand.